pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/dscpconfiguration.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const dscpConfiguration = new azure_nextgen.network.latest.DscpConfiguration("dscpConfiguration", {
+const dscpConfiguration = new azure_nextgen.network.DscpConfiguration("dscpConfiguration", {
     destinationIpRanges: [
         {
             endIP: "127.0.10.2",